-UCR is also coordinating its efforts with the California Air Resources Board, or CARB under its OASIS innovation park.
+UCR also coordinates its efforts with the California Air Resources Board, or CARB, under its OASIS innovation park.

-The first building or facility that OASIS will house is a cleantech park which will have laboratory facilities from CE-CERT, also called the Bourns College of Engineering, Center for Environmental Research & Technology (CE-CERT).
+The first building or facility that OASIS will house is a cleantech park with laboratory facilities from CE-CERT, also called the Bourns College of Engineering, Center for Environmental Research & Technology (CE-CERT).

 Startempire Wire’s Take on OASIS

 We have been reporting on grants, funding, and other entrepreneurial ventures of UCR.
-The university is at the leading edge of making Riverside the go-to-place for research, startups, and science.
+The university is at the edge of making Riverside the go-to place for research, startups, and science.
 It recently the following grants from various organizations: